Curator Emeritus of Vertebrate Paleontology David S Berman

 Pittsburgh, PA 15213-4080

-Dave Berman is Curator of Vertebrate Paleontology at Carnegie Museum of Natural History in Pittsburgh, PA.
+Dave Berman is Curator Emeritus of Vertebrate Paleontology at Carnegie Museum of Natural History in Pittsburgh, PA.
 Vertebrate Paleontology houses one of the world’s largest dinosaur collections and is among the most active vertebrate paleontological research groups in the nation.
 Berman received his PhD in 1969 from the University of California, Los Angeles.

 Berman is a leading researcher on the terrestrial vertebrate faunas of the Late Paleozoic.
 His work on the evolution of early tetrapods and early amniotes in North America and Central Europe has broken new ground in our understanding of the land bridge between North America and Europe as part of the single massive continent called Pangaea.